omar0ali/android-lifecycle-monitor/README.md

 Ensure you have the following prerequisites before running the app:

-- Android Studio installed on your machine.
+- Android Studio IDE installed on your machine.
 - An Android device or emulator.

 > Make sure to `Clean Project` and or `Rebuild Project`, also using Android Gradle Plugin Version `8.2.1`